ucb-bar/maveric-bringup/README.md

 - [ ] Bring JTAG signals onto the FPGA via FMC too [d:6/19]
 - [x] Modify stackup to use one more layer for signal routing [d:6/19]
 - [ ] Add mounting holes next to FMC connector [d:6/19]
+- [ ] Reimport all symbols [d:6/21]
 - [ ] Reannotate schematic and push to layout [d:6/21]
+- [ ] Reexamine extended parts [d:6/21]
+    - Try to convert to JLCPCB Basic parts if possible

+- [ ] Validate socket symbol [d:6/23]
+  - Validate all the package coordinate to logical signal net mappings from the Intel schematic
+  - I already found one error
+  - We sent a mail to Brian casper on 6/21, let's see.
+I don't trust anything hand drawn unless I have the source.

 ## Layout